Home workouts to help you get back in shape

 5 Exercises to begin building strength and balance

 These exercises target major muscle groups that weaken with prolonged sitting (something we all do too much of these days).
-Try two sets of 10-15 reps each and add weight as the exercises become easier.
+Try two sets of 10-15 reps each, adding weight as the exercises become easier.

-Did you know that a natural part of aging is decreasing muscle mass?
+Did you know that a natural part of aging is a decrease in muscle mass?
 This slow decline starts as early as age 30!
-Help preserve lean muscle mass through regular strength training at home with these workouts.
-After regularly exercising to get back in shape, try out group classes at your local recreation center or gym.
+So, save those muscles and start regular strength training at home with these workouts.
+After regularly exercising at home without equipment, try out group classes at your local recreation center or gym.

-Fitness instructor Meredith Chen guides you through a 16-minute video to help strengthen your lower body without simply relying on squats and lunges.
+Fitness instructor Meredith Chen guides you through a 16-minute session designed to strengthen your lower body without relying only on squats and lunges.
+Isn't that good news!

 Chair workout for strength, cardio, and flexibility

-Fitness instructor Lawrence Biscontini takes you through this 15-minute chair workout that includes five minutes of strength, five minutes of cardio, and five minutes of flexibility training.
+Fitness instructor Lawrence Biscontini takes you through a 15-minute chair workout that includes 5 minutes of strength, 5 minutes of cardio, and 5 minutes of flexibility training.
+So quick, you'd be done with exercise and a shower in half an hour!

 Intermediate standing cardio for seniors

-Fitness instructor Meredith Chen's exercises are easy to follow in this 24-minute video.
-Geared toward improving balance, you'll enjoy her upbeat nature and modest approach.
-Plus, no props needed!
+Join fitness instructor Meredith Chen for easy-to-follow exercises in this 24-minute video.
+Geared toward improving balance, the enjoyable workout features her upbeat nature and modest approach.
+It's one of those ideal home workouts with no equipment needed!

 Strength, coordination, and balance